Socks All Start from Fibers

 One of nature’s finest fibers for making socks, or really any next-to-skin apparel, is Merino wool.
 Wool has long been regarded for its warmth, but until Merino gained popularity, it was largely pigeon holed as the coarse yarn used by your grandmother to knit heavy, winter sweaters.

 Merino breaks that stereotype because of its many unique properties.
 First, its fibers are much thinner than traditional wool.
-This makes it softer and wearable directly against the skin without causing scratchy irritation.
+This makes it softer and wearable directly against the skin without scratching or causing irritation.

 Worn against the skin, Merino traps air very efficiently.
 This is what gives it excellent thermal properties.
-Beyond that though, it also moves moisture very well.
-This natural wicking ability keeps your skin dry and comfortable, which is important in the cold.
-But it also opens the door to an unlikely benefit as well.
+Beyond that, it also moves moisture very well.
+This natural wicking ability keeps your skin dry and comfortable, which is important in the cold, but Merino wool isn’t just a great option for the colder months.

-Merino is a great material to keep you cool in the summer too.
+Merino is also exceptional at keeping you cool in the summer.
 It is able to move a large amount of moisture relative to its own weight before feeling saturated.

 This helps keep you comfortably dry.
 And when that moisture is transported away from the skin and to the surface of the garment, evaporation cools you off.
 Pretty neat, huh?